mike-st/adapt-before-and-after/README.md

 **Results Graphic** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

-This component allows an image to be displayed according to the course score.
+This component allows an image to be displayed based on the score for a specific assessment or the entire course assessment score.

 ## Settings Overview